troglobit/troglobit.github.io/content/projects/editline.md

   speech-tools/siod/
 * Steve Tell's [editline patches](http://www.cs.unc.edu/~tell/dist.html)

-The most intersting patches and bug fixes from each fork have been merged here.
+The most interesting patches and bug fixes from each fork have been merged here.
 Outstanding issues are listed in the [TODO][] file.